New Year's Day (Monday)

 Another communist-era celebration, marked with a day off work.
-1 May sees city centre clashes between ultra-left and ultra-right.
-This year, 1 May falls on a Monday, which means that...
+1 May sees city centre clashes between political extremists.
+This year, 1 May falls on a Tueday, which means that...

-By taking one day’s leave (Tuesday 2 May), employees can have five consecutive days off work.
-By taking three day’s leave (Tuesday 2, Thursday 4 and Friday 5 May), employees get nine consecutive days off work.
+By taking one day’s leave (Monday 30 April or Friday 4 May), employees can have five consecutive days off work.
+But by taking three day’s leave (Monday 30 April, Wednesday 2 and Friday 4 May), employees get nine consecutive days off work.

 Zimni Ogrodnicy, Zimna Zośka 12-15 May

-‘The Cold Gardeners’: St Pancras, (Pankracy - 12 May), St Servatus (Serwacy - 13 May), St Boniface (Bonifacy -14 May) and St Sophia (Zofia - 15 May).
+‘The Cold Gardeners’: St Pancras, (Pankracy – 12 May), St Servatus (Serwacy – 13 May), St Boniface (Bonifacy – 14 May) and St Sophia (Zofia – 15 May).
 These four days are usually accompanied by a sudden cold snap after the first few weeks of beautiful spring weather.
+The 'ice saints' are a Central European phenomenon, also noted in Germany and Czechia.
 Avoid outdoor events (as the author can vouch, having shivered through several barbecues held during this time).
 Zofia's name day is commonly celebrated by Zosias all over Poland.

 First Holy Communion

-Eight year-olds will have their first Holy Communion throughout May and into June; an occasion to dress daughters in white dresses and to buy children bicycles - now increasingly laptops.
+Eight year-olds will have their first Holy Communion throughout May and into June; an occasion to dress daughters in white dresses and to buy children bicycles – now increasingly tablets, laptops and smartphones.
 "Second best time of year for computer sales," said one dealer, "after Christmas".

 1 June – Children's Day

-Wednesday 21 June, St John's Eve.
+Thursday 21 June, St John's Eve.
 The summer solstice, the longest day of the year, is traditionally celebrated coinciding as it nearly does with Johns' names-days (actually on 24 and 26 June).
-In rural parts, celebrated by maidens casting floral wreaths into rivers, to be fished out by the man destined to marry the one who cast the wreath.
+In rural parts, St John's Eve is celebrated by maidens casting floral wreaths into rivers, to be fished out by the man destined to marry the one who cast the wreath.

 End of the School Year

 Polish schools have two terms rather than three, with no half-terms and shorter Christmas and Easter breaks.
 However, they have longer summer holidays, breaking up at the end of June.
-This year, the school year officially ends on Friday 23 June.
-The last day of the school year is marked by ceremonies, diplomas, flower-giving, speeches, songs etc. Expect parents to ask for part of the day off.
+This year, the school year officially ends on Friday 22 June.
+The last day of the school year is marked by ceremonies, diplomas, flower-giving, speeches, songs etc. Expect parents of school-age children to ask for part of the day off.

 Warsaw is decked out in national and city (red-and-yellow) flags commemorating the outbreak of the Uprising in 1944.
 At precisely 17:00 – H-Hour – all the capital's sirens sound.
 Time to contemplate the fact that over 200,000 civilians died (more than the number of Japanese killed by the combined blasts at Hiroshima and Nagasaki) and that 85% of the city was destroyed in the two-month long effort to free the capital from the Nazis, while the Red Army watched on from across the river.

 The Assumption of the Blessed Virgin Mary.
 Public holiday.
-And national Armed Forces Day marking the 'Miracle on the Vistula' (Cud nad Wisłą) of 1920, when the Polish army under Marshal Piłsudski saved Europe from the Bolsheviks sweeping westwards bound for Berlin and Paris.
+And national armed forces day marking the 'Miracle on the Vistula' (Cud nad Wisłą) of 1920, when the Polish army under Marshal Piłsudski saved Europe from the Bolsheviks sweeping westwards bound for Berlin and Paris.
 There will be a military march and a fly-past in Warsaw.
-Likely that many employees (who’re not on annual leave) will want to take Monday 14 August off to have a four-day weekend.

 The harvest festival, expect to see garlanded politicians breaking bread with traditionally costumed peasants.
 Dożynki tend to take place from mid- to late-September.
 As good a time as any to sell consumer durables to Poland's rural population.